 I usually tape down the corners of the paper to my cutting table surface first, with a paper tape.
 Then keep the tape measure around my neck ( yes, this is necessary if you are like me and tend to lose the tape measure at the drop of a pin )

 Turn the dress inside out, flat ; make sure it is not stretched or skewed in any way.
+The garment should be zipped or fastened.
 Fold the dress/ top by the center fold line, so that back of the dress is outside ( and front is inside ofcourse) ; Keep the side seams together.
 Also ensure that dart seams are also matched if any.

 Keep the center fold line along a long edge of the paper.
 Make sure that the dress is lying flat on the paper.
 Hold the corners of the dress with pattern weights .
 They shouldn’t shift.
 Now with the pencil ( You can use the tracing wheel if you want to) trace around the dress.